 - In one Iron Man story (The Mighty Avengers #9-10, 2008) our hero goes back in time and must impersonate his younger self.
 This involves retrieving his counterparts' armor, and he groans when he sees that it's the infamous "nose armor" (from 1974, story at Comic Book Legends Revealed here).

-- After Aunt May faces an assassination attempt, Spider-Man switches to his classic black costume for the arc.
+- After Aunt May is injured by an assassination attempt, Spider-Man switches to his classic black costume for an arc, dubbed "Back in Black".

 - In the one-shot comic Spider-Man versus Wolverine, Spidey is in West Germany without his costume, so he goes to a costume shop, where they're all out of black spandex suits (the black suit was his normal outfit at the time) so he has to settle for a knockoff of his original red and blue costume with "Die Spinne" on the back - the shop owner had made it for his son, who was going to a costume party as Spider-Man.

-- In Teen Titans, after losing his "Red Devil" powers, Eddie Blomberg went back to being Kid Devil, even digging up his old costume from when he was Blue Devil's sidekick.
+- Teen Titans: After losing his "Red Devil" powers, Eddie Blomberg went back to being Kid Devil, even digging up his old costume from when he was Blue Devil's sidekick.

 - Tintin: In Tintin: The Seven Crystal Balls, Haddock has taken to the life of a country squire, wearing monocles and fancier clothes.
 After Calculus is kidnapped, he disappears into his room, and when he comes out he's back in his nautical Iconic Outfit to start looking for his friend.

-- During Todd McFarlane's Spider-Man run in the early 90s, Wolverine returns to his blue/yellow costume after a fight with Wendigo ruins his brown one.
+- Wolverine: During Todd McFarlane's Spider-Man run in the early 90s, Wolverine returns to his blue/yellow costume after a fight with Wendigo ruins his brown one.
 Soon after this story, he goes back to the blue/yellow costume for good.

-- In Captain America: The Winter Soldier he uses the unmasked outfit based on his comic book appearance post-Civil War as the S.H.I.E.L.D.
+- In Captain America: The Winter Soldier Cap uses the unmasked outfit based on his comic book appearance post-Civil War as the S.H.I.E.L.D.
 Commander Steve Rogers.
 After escaping from S.H.I.E.L.D. without his new costume, he goes to the Captain America Museum and borrows his classic old costume used in WWII as seen in The First Avenger.
 His WWII duds also helped to undo Bucky's brainwashing during their final battle.